devloco/create-react-wptheme/README.md

     -   ~~Note that the development build is not optimized.
 To create a production build, use yarn build.~~
 -   Test with Linux.
 -   Publish to NPM.
--   Utilize ErrorOverlay similar to create-react-app,
-    -   see: TODO note in wpstart.js.
-    -   see error overlay stuff in: https://github.com/facebook/create-react-app/blob/master/packages/react-dev-utils/webpackHotDevClient.js
--   I picture the `react-src/public` folder getting rather large for many themes.
-    -   Stop copying to `react-src/build` for every save during dev.
-    -   Instead use `rsync` and `robocopy` to copy only the changed files directly to the theme's root on startup and each save.

 ## Acknowledgements